wildthinkslaboratory/blog-kit/_pages/andre/cs122/cs122-Project2.md

 # ::::

-## Parts of Lab 1 and Lab 2 passed in with Project 1
+## Parts of Lab 2 passed in with Project 2

 # :::: pseudocode
 # --partialborder pseudo